-If you’ve got a sensory child who’s of school-age, it’s likely that he will need sensory supports when he or she is in the classroom.
+If you’ve got a sensory child who’s of school-age, most likely sensory supports will be needed in the classroom.

-Sensory tools are intended to promote regulation, improve focus, increase participation, and therefore enable your child to be available for learning!
+Sensory tools are intended to promote regulation, improve focus, and increase participation, therefore enabling your child to be available for learning!

 The key to a sensory-informed classroom is that it supports the various sensory needs of the students in the classroom in a way that is as natural as possible.
 Not all students learn the same, nor do they have the same sensory needs.
 When you include sensory supports or tools in a classroom, they will be used differently by kids depending on what their bodies need, when they need input, and how they choose to use the tools!